evanderkoogh/bizin21century/contents/articles/profile-github/index.md

 description: "Github is an hugely successful IT company that is also challenging the way companies should manage their business."
 date: 2014-01-13
 template: post.html
+casestudy: true
+company: Github
 keywords: management, github, autonomy, purpose, freedom, culture, company profile
 featuredImage: /articles/profile-github/octocat.png
 changefreq: weekly
 priority: 0.7
 timeToRead: 6 min
-hidden: true
 ---

 Github is the largest software source code hosting company in the world.
-Their product is used by 4 million users to collaborate on 10 million projects.
-But what is so interesting about the company is that they managed to build upon their open-source roots and scale it up to 240 employees in every timezone imaginable without having managers.
+Their product is used by 4 million software developers to collaborate on 10 million projects.
+But what is so interesting about the company is that they managed to build upon their open-source roots and scale up to 240 employees in every timezone imaginable without having **any** managers.
 Curious what they are doing differently I set out to find out as much as I could.
 This is my summary of that research.
 Comments, corrections and additions are greatly appreciated.